 Junior High is a critical time in the development of teenagers.
 PCA believes that innovative students who are well prepared for their future do not come from learning environments that force students to memorize correct answers on standardized tests or reward students who excel at regurgitating spoon-fed knowledge.
-In junior high school, students are encouraged to take responsibility for their own education as their dependence on parents for school success lessens.
+In Junior High School, students are encouraged to take responsibility for their own education as their dependence on parents for school success lessens.

 Junior High is geared to assure success in senior high school and toward college-readiness.
-Teachers with a passion for young teenagers use a rich and balanced curriculum to continue moving students beyond basic skills to help them think, read crucially, listen carefully, evaluate competing claims, weigh evidence, and come to thoughtful judgment., teaching students how to think and ways to seek answer to new questions.
+Teachers with a passion for young teenagers use a rich and balanced curriculum to continue moving students beyond basic skills to help them think, read critically, listen carefully, evaluate competing claims, weigh evidence, and come to thoughtful judgment, teaching students how to think and ways to seek answer to new questions.

 We work to help students become good citizens by teaching them the rights and responsibilities of citizens.
 We teach the ability to discuss and deliberate issues, to choose leaders, to take an active role in the community, and to participate in civic affairs.
-We endow every student with the intellectual and ethical power to pursue his or her own interests and to develop the judgment and character need in society.
+We endow every student with the intellectual and ethical power to pursue his or her own interests and to develop the judgment and character needed in society.

-Junior high school teachers are Alabama State certified.
+Junior High school teachers are Alabama State certified.